- Section 5310 Program

 The Department of Economic Security prepares the state SSBG plan that includes both the allocation of the state portion of the SSBG grant and all of the locally prepared regional plans.
 Arizona receives approximately $31 million annually to provide social services in both urban and rural areas of the state.

-The PAG region’s FY 2019 Social Services Block Grant service category funding recommendations are now available below.
-If you would like to make a comment on the recommendations, please email Katharine Mitchell by November 20, 2017.
-PAG’s Regional Council is scheduled to review these recommendations on December 07, 2017, and PAG will send the approved recommendations to the State Department of Economic Security (DES).
-DES will hold a 30-day public comment period in Spring 2018 before the recommendations are incorporated in the State Plan.
+The PAG region’s FY 2020 Social Services Block Grant service category funding recommendations are now available below.
+If you would like to make a comment on the recommendations, please email Katharine Mitchell by January 8, 2019.
+PAG’s Management Committee is scheduled to review these recommendations on January 16, 2019, and PAG will send the approved recommendations to the State Department of Economic Security (DES).
+DES will hold a 30-day public comment period in Spring 2019 before the recommendations are incorporated in the State Plan.

 SSBG Funding Recommendations

 2018 PAG Public Transit - Human Services Coordinated Transportation Plan

 Pima Association of Governments prepares and adopts a Public Transit-Human Services Coordinated Transportation Plan to guide transportation coordination in the region for older adults and persons with disabilities.
 The 2018 PAG Public Transit-Human Services Coordinated Transportation Plan was adopted by the PAG Regional Council in May 2018.
 Human service agencies are actively involved in identifying regional human service transportation needs and developing strategies to meet these needs through quarterly coordination meetings.